learn-co-curriculum/phrg-js-basics-intro-to-javascript-readme/README.md

 Around the turn of the century, Microsoft wanted to give its customers a way to access their email via a web browser (in addition to the standalone Outlook application).
 They quietly added a new JavaScript feature to Internet Explorer that allowed an already-loaded web page to fire off a request for additional data.
 This would allow OWA to periodically check for new email in the background **without reloading the page**.
 It was a huge improvement over existing webmail services that required the whole page to be reloaded in order to check for new email.

 The feature was later standardized as `XMLHttpRequest`, and the process of making requests for additional data became known as _Asynchronous JavaScript and XML_, or _AJAX_.
-We'll take a long look at AJAX later on in the JavaScript material.
+The _XML_ portion of that moniker is no longer very relevant, and AJAX has evolved into an umbrella term for asynchronous network requests with JavaScript.
+We'll take a long look at AJAX and asynchronous code execution later on in the JavaScript material.
 By the time Gmail came along in 2004 with its heavy dependence on AJAX, JavaScript was in the early stages of a meteoric rise in popularity and usefulness that has continued up through the present day.

 ### Standardization and modernization
 However, even though AJAX provided a lot of useful functionality to the language, it was still a nightmare to program in.
 Different browsers implemented different features in different ways.
 Getting your code to work the same in every browser was virtually impossible.
 There were a few competing camps who all had different ideas about what the language should be, and standardization seemed out of the question.
 Then, in early 2009, the adversaries came together to iron out their differences and agree on a common set of goals.
 In late 2009, the fifth version of JavaScript was released.
 It's known as **ES5** ('ES' for **ECMAScript**, the official name of the JavaScript specification) or **Harmony** (because it harmonized competing implementations of the ECMAScript specification).